Content on this page was generated by AI and has not been manually reviewed.

 How do I dock Object Explorer to the left or right in SSMS 2014?

 Drag the Object Explorer window toward the edge of the SSMS workspace, then release when you see the docking guide.
 The window will snap into place on the chosen edge.
 You can also dock it on the bottom edge or into a floating position for flexibility.
-Why Your iPhone Email Fails to Connect to Server: Common Reasons and Solutions
+How to Delete Duplicate Rows in SQL Server Step by Step Guide to Deduplicate Data Efficiently 2026

 Can I dock multiple windows around Object Explorer?